Shatir Ghaznavi: Awards

-Legacy
+Death

-Failing health prevented Shatir from pursuing his literary and film career further.
-He became a recluse in later part of his life as one of his sons, who was an officer in the army, was reported missing in the East Pakistan war of 1971.
-Later his son was declared a P.O.W. but before Shatir could get that news, he died in his sleep in Lahore on 22 October 1971 and was buried in the historic Miani cemetery.
+Failing health prevented Shatir from pursuing his literary and film career.
+He became a recluse in the later part of his life as one of his sons, who was an officer in the Pakistan Army, was reported missing in the Indo-Pakistani war of 1971 in present day Bangladesh.
+Before his son was identified a POW, Shatir died in his sleep in Lahore on 22 October 1971 where he was interred in the historic Miani Sahib Graveyard.

-Unfortunately he couldn't get his plays and poetical works published which seem to have been lost forever.